Triological Society's Mission Statement and Goals

 • To enhance fellowship amongst members by creating social forums for interface and conversation.

-• To maintain The Laryngoscope as a primary journal at the forefront of excellence in print form and as an on-line information resource and venue for scientific advancement of the profession.
+• To maintain The Laryngoscope and Laryngoscope Investigative Otolaryngology as primary journals at the forefront of excellence as a resource and venue for scientific advancement of the profession.

 • To advance the Society’s standing outside the field of otolaryngology-head and neck surgery and promote across all types of practice environments.

 To facilitate the above goals, the Society sponsors educational meetings.
-The Society’s journal, The Laryngoscope, serves as a means of disseminating the latest basic and clinical research results.
-The Society encourages clinical and basic research by providing research grants and awards on a competitive basis.
+The Society’s journals, The Laryngoscope and Laryngoscope Investigative Otolaryngology serve as a means of disseminating the latest basic and clinical research results.
+The Society encourages research in otolaryngology-head and neck surgery by providing research grants and awards on a competitive basis.